michalcichon/tex-to-epub/README.md

 ### Output

 The script generates an ePub file named `output.epub` in the current working directory.
+If `extractMedia` is enabled, images and other media referenced in the `.tex` files will also be embedded into the ePub.

 ## Example